 Being a neuromuscular dentist as well as a cosmetic dentist, Dr. Collins pays special attention to the occlusion of your new smile to make sure that the cosmetic changes that he is making do not cause any problems such as TMJ disorder.
 This also helps your veneers to feel comfortable and natural.

 Making sure your veneers fit with your healthy, balanced bite also helps protect them from excessive force that can lead to chipping or cracking.
 That helps your veneers last longer.

-If you’re in the Spokane Valley, WA area and ready to transform your smile with porcelain veneers, contact Drs.
+If you’re in the Spokane area and ready to transform your smile with porcelain veneers, contact Drs.
 Ken & Marnie Collins to set up an initial consultation, or call their office at (509) 532-1111 in Spokane.